 How Disruption Happens

-Disruption happens when someone decides to redraw the line or jump to a new line entirely.
+Disruption happens when someone decides to redraw the line or transcend to a new line entirely.

 When Apple decided to redraw the computing game around tablets, it didn’t matter that Dell and Gateway were consolidating supply chains, building economies of scale and driving down costs.
 They were masters of extending the existing line until someone made that line irrelevant.
 Southwest and Jet Blue.
 Spotify, Pandora and iTunes.
 Airbnb.
 I hate to say it: Uber and Lyft.
 The list goes on and no industry is immune.